ashu78600/hugo-starter/README.md

   * layout
       * contains all layout files for website
   * content
-      * markdown files for content
+      * contains markdown files for content
   * data
     * local database.
 Keep json,xml files here
   * config.toml
       * configuration file.
 Varibales in it are site varibale and can be accesed in layout
   * assets
       * keep your all css into main.css inside this folder
+      * keep js file also here